aa-it-vasa/IOT2024P1-labs3-4/lab4_instructions.md

       }
       ```

-   3. Use a text editor to create a Python script artifact named `hello_world_subscriber.py` with the following contents.
+   3. Use a text editor to create a Python script artifact named `hello_world_subscriber.py` with the contents specified below.
 This application uses the publish/subscribe IPC service to subscribe to the `GROUPNAME/+/hello/world` topic and print messages that it receives.
        ```bash
        rpi> nano artifacts/MyHelloWorldSubscriber/1.0.0/hello_world_subscriber.py
        ```